 As a section within the Department of Surgery at the University of Louisville School of Medicine, our students are uniquely positioned to take advantage of ties with the Louisville medical community.

-The mission of the speech-language pathology faculty is to provide the highest quality academic education, facilitate student access to a variety of clinical populations and settings, expand the scientific base of speech-language pathology through basic and applied research and maintain student diversity and community partnerships.
+The mission of the speech-language pathology program is to provide the highest quality academic education, facilitate student access to a variety of clinical populations and settings, expand the scientific base of speech-language pathology through basic and applied research and maintain student diversity and community partnerships.

 Master's Degree Program Options